 Medicare Part A - Your Hospital Insurance.
 You usually don't pay a monthly premium for Part A coverage if you or your spouse paid Medicare taxes while working.
 This is sometimes called premium-free Part A.

 Medicare Part B - Your Medical Insurance (doctor, preventive and outpatient services).
-The standard Part B premium amount in 2018 is $134 (or higher depending on your income).
-However, most people who get Social Security benefits pay less than this amount.
-If you pay your Part B premium through your monthly Social Security benefit, you pay less ($130 on average).
+The standard Part B premium amount in 2020 is $144.60 (or higher depending on your income).
 Social Security will tell you the exact amount of your Part B premium.

 Medicare Part D - Your Prescription Drug Coverage.
 It's available to anyone eligible for Part A of Medicare, but there is a separate monthly premium for this coverage paid directly to the insurance company providing the coverage.
 Your premium is withheld from your monthly social security check or paid by you directly to the insurance company.